jazzsterq/jazzsterq/README.md

 <br><br>

-- :school: I am a `Pre-Final yearite` at [Department of Electronics and Communications Engineering](https://www.iitg.ac.in/cse/) at [Indian Institute of Technology Guwahati](https://iitg.ac.in/).
+- :school: I am a `Pre-Final yearite` at [Department of Electronics and Communications Engineering](https://iitg.ac.in/eee/) at [Indian Institute of Technology Guwahati](https://iitg.ac.in/) with minor in Computer Science and Engineering.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Codechef`, `Leetcode`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning `Computer Science` and `Electronics Engineering`.
 - :nerd_face: Always `learning new things`.
 <!-- - :boom: You can visit [my website](https://jazzsterq.github.io/). -->
 <br>